 Updated to reflect Seattle's new notice and posting requirement under its Fair Chance Employment Ordinance.

 In-depth review of the spectrum of New York employment law requirements HR must follow with respect to preemployment screening and testing.

-In-depth review of the spectrum of Washington employment law requirements HR must follow with respect to preemployment screening and testing.
+In-depth review of the spectrum of Ohio employment law requirements HR must follow with respect to interviewing and selecting job candidates.

-In-depth review of the spectrum of Minnesota employment law requirements HR must follow with respect to preemployment screening and testing.
+In-depth review of the spectrum of Virginia employment law requirements HR must follow with respect to preemployment screening and testing.

 HR guidance on when medical examinations of prospective employees may be conducted.